qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :guilabel:`Project --> Properties --> Default styles` that will be applied to each newly added layer according to its geometry type.

-But, most of the time, you`d prefer to have a custom and more complexe style that can be applied automatically or manually (with less efforts) to the layers.
+But, most of the time, you'd prefer to have a custom and more complexe style that can be applied automatically or manually (with less efforts) to the layers.
 You can achieve this goal using the :menuselection:`Style` combobox at the bottom of the Layer Properties dialog.
 This combobox provides you with functions to create,